Part 4, Chapter XXI. WORK AND WAGES

 While the workers in their capacity as workers did not, and do not, contribute to the improvement of the apparatus of production, they are (in a market economy which is not sabotaged by government or union violence), both in their capacity as workers and in their capacity as consumers, the foremost beneficiaries of the ensuing betterment of conditions.

 What initiates the chain of actions that results in an improvement of economic conditions is the accumulation of new capital through saving.
 These additional funds render the execution of projects possible which, for the lack of capital goods, could not have been executed previously.
 Embarking upon the realization of the new projects, the entrepreneurs compete on the market for the factors of production with all those already engaged in projects previously entered upon.
 In their attempts to secure the necessary quantity of raw materials and of manpower, they push up the prices of raw materials and wage rates.
 Thus the wage earners, already at the start of the process, reap a share of the benefits that the abstention from consumption on the part of the savers has begotten.
-In the farther course of the process they are again favored, now in their capacity as consumers, by the drop in prices that the increase in production tends to bring about.*54
+In the farther course of the process they are again favored, now in their capacity as consumers, by the drop in prices that the increase in production tends to bring about.

 Economics describes the final outcome of this sequence of changes thus: An increase in capital invested results, with an unchanged number of people intent upon earning wages, in a rise of the marginal productivity of labor and hence of wage rates.
 What raises wage rates is an increase in capital exceeding the increase in population or, in other words, an increase in the per-head quota of capital invested.
-On the unhampered labor market, wage rates always tend toward the height at which they equal the marginal productivity of each kind of labor, that is the height that equals the value added to or subtracted from the value of the product by the employment or discharge of a man.
-At this rate all those in search of employment find jobs, and all those eager to employ workers can hire as many as they want.
-If wages are raised above this market rate, unemployment of a part of the potential labor force inevitably results.
-It does not matter what kind of doctrine is advanced in order to justify the enforcement of wage rates that exceed the potential market rates.
+On the unhampered labor market, wage rates always tend toward the height at which they equal the marginal productivity of each kind of

 Wage rates are ultimately determined by the value which the wage earner's fellow citizens attach to his services and achievements.
 Labor is appraised like a commodity, not because the entrepreneurs and capitalists are hardhearted and callous, but because they are unconditionally subject to the supremacy of the consumers of which today the earners of wages and salaries form the immense majority.
 The consumers are not prepared to satisfy anybody's pretensions, presumptions, and self-conceit.
 They want to be served in the cheapest way.